ludocourbin/projet-perso/README.md

-### I'll showcase here my own project and attempt to copy design of website for practice purpose only.

-## Website I attempt to copy their design for practice purpose
+# Website I attempt to copy their design for practice purpose

-[] 01 - Copy of Slack
+[x] 01 - Copy of Slack

-## Project Perso
+# Project Perso